J2Ski Australia J2Ski logo

 Thu

-Light snow at altitude, cloudy, light snow at altitude later.
+Snow at altitude first, light snow at altitude then snow showers at altitude, light snow at altitude later.

 Temperature at BaseTemp at Base